fahmidur/http-bench-1/README.md

   * Language: Golang
   * Libraries: Standard `net/http` core library.

-A note about implementation naming convention: as you can see we do not incorporate the name of "core" libraries, or libraries that come with the language, into the name of the implementation.
+A note about implementation subdirectory naming convention: as you can see we do not incorporate the name of "core" libraries, or libraries that come with the language, into the name of the implementation.

-## Common Usage and Endpoints
+## Implementation: Common Usage and Endpoints

-We want each of the implementations to have the same command-line interface, so exactly the same flags/arguments.
+We want all of the implementations to have the same command-line interface, so exactly the same flags/arguments.

-Here is the common usage interface for each of the implementations:
+Here is the common usage interface:

 ```
 Usage of <path/to/executable>: